The Clear Edge

 Over 12 months: $996,000 in capacity locked behind founder dependency.

-But here’s the deeper cost: He couldn’t pursue partnerships, build new products, or scale marketing because he was trapped in operations.
-Revenue ceiling: $70K-75K where his capacity maxed.
-To reach $100K+, he needed operational independence first.
+But here’s the deeper cost: he couldn’t pursue partnerships, build new products, or scale marketing because he was trapped in operations.

 His real problem wasn’t time management.
 It was system architecture—his business was designed around his presence, not designed to run without it.

-We rebuilt around one principle: Your business needs systems that make decisions, not just execute tasks.
+We rebuilt around one principle—your business needs systems that make decisions, not just execute tasks.

 This is the pattern across 71 businesses I’ve audited at $50K–$70K: founders build execution systems but not decision systems.